 A. Resistance settings

-Resistance has been measured by using 4 wire method and a digital multimeter HP-34401A [11].
-Resistance acquisition has been performed using an application of LabVIEW [12], as shown in figure 1.
-To connect the multimeter and PC a GPB-USB-NHI of National Instruments has been used.
+Resistance was measured using the 4-wire method and a digital multimeter HP-34401A [11].
+Resistance acquisition was performed using an application of LabVIEW [12], as shown in Figure 1.
+To connect the multimeter to a PC, a National Instruments GPB-USB-NHI was used.

 Fig.1.
 Code created in LabVIEW with 34401A drivers and front panel.